the-difference-engine/we-r-next-generation/README.md

 # Heroku
 - url: https://wrng.herokuapp.com/

-update your heroku if needed
+Update your heroku if needed

 `brew install heroku`

-in your command line
 `heroku login`

-use the credentials found in WeRNextGeneration Google Drive to login
+Use the credentials found in WeRNextGeneration Google Drive to login

 `heroku git:remote -a wrng`

-run this command just once, for the first time, this sets git remote
+Run this command just once, for the first time, this sets git remote

-`git push heroku:master`
+`git push heroku qa:master`

+This deploys your code into Heroku